amperity/amperity-docs/amperity_reference/source/attribute_order_value_largest.rst

 .. attribute-order-value-largest-start

 You can access largest order values directly from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select a largest order value attribute, apply a condition, and then specify a value.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select a largest order value attribute, apply a condition, and then specify a value.

 .. attribute-order-value-largest-end